sean-stanley/FoodCoop/README.md

 * a contact form for contacting the administrators or another producer about their products.
 * allow producers to manage previously uploaded products.
 * shopping carts creation, restriction, modification and manipulation
-* invoices for producers that list all the products ordered from them by all producers in a set time period.
+* invoices for producers that list all the products ordered from them by all customers in a set time period.
 * A general cycle counter that resets carts and products each ordering cycle.
 * schedule mass email reminders about important co-op dates with MailChimp.
 * Completely responsive design for easy mobile and tablet use.